Optimization using MATLAB

 ub = [1.5,1.25];

-Note that the lower and upper bounds on the variable can also be modeled as inequality constraint and can be included in the matrix $A$ and vector $b$.
+Note that the lower and upper bounds on the variables can also be modeled as inequality constraints and included in the matrix $A$ and vector $b$.

 Example on how to model LP with linprog of MATLAB

-We will use MATLAB’s linprog which is a dedicated solver for linear programming.
-We can model and solve the LP problem as follows:
+We will use MATLAB’s linprog , a dedicated solver for linear programming problems.
+The LP problem can be modeled and solved as follows:

 % Weights of the objective